North Kosovo: Demographics

-Municipalities

 Economy

-The economy of the region was devastated by the war — by 2006, the unemployment rate had reached 77% in Mitrovica municipality.
-The largest employer was the Trepča mining complex in Zvečan which employed 4,000 people at the height of its operations.
-However, it was shut down in August 2000 due to the severe pollution which it was producing.
+The region suffers from high unemployment.
 The economic situation has deteriorated significantly in recent years due to a lack of capital investment, exacerbated by the uncertainty caused by the political dispute over the region's future.
-The region uses the Serbian dinar rather than the euro used elsewhere in Kosovo.
+The region has used the Serbian dinar rather than the euro.
+However, in February 2024, the Kosovar government banned the use of the dinar for payment, requiring all regions to use the euro.
+Kosovo PM Kurti later clarified that the currency was not banned but that the Euro would be the only legal currency for commercial transactions and that there would be a months-long transition period to ease in the new legislation.
 Smuggling of goods such as alcohol has become a business in North Kosovo where the customs regulations of the Kosovo authorities are unable to be enforced.
 The Kosovo customs authorities do, however, attempt to curtail the flow of illegal goods from North Kosovo into the rest of Kosovo and have an elaborate network of surveillance cameras in place in that regard.
 Smugglers transport goods over the porous frontier between Central Serbia and North Kosovo.

-Many residents of North Kosovo have not paid for electricity since the Kosovo War.
-As a result, the energy-intensive industry of cryptomining, especially of Bitcoin, is especially profitable.
+The Serb-majority population refuse to recognize Kosovo as an independent state and have consequently not paid for electricity for more than two decades, since the Kosovo War.
+As a result, the energy-intensive industry of cryptomining, especially of Bitcoin, is especially profitable, even though it is banned.
 The electricity used is estimated to cost about 12 million euros annually.
+The total amount of electricity consumed in the year 2021 in northern Kosovo is 372 GWh, that in terms of electric power consumption per capita is at 7,670 kWh, while the average for Kosovo is 3,185 kWh.
+This big differences accounts because of the illegal cryptomining in northern Kosovo.